6ixGhad/GentleCare/README.md

 The header of the Gentle Care website features different buttons that pertain to registration and login.
 If a user is not logged in, the header will feature a Sign Up and Login button.
 If a user is logged in to the website, only the Log Out button is shown on the header.
 The Sign up and Login buttons will redirect the user to a custom Sign up or Login page where they can either sign up for a new account or login to an existing account on the front end.

 # References
 The Medical Care theme was used as a base theme.
 All above mentioned features were created by the project's group members.
 Custom CSS was created by the project's group members however, minimal base CSS styling from the Medical Care theme and the Fictonal University theme was used.
+Additionally, some content and guidance was taken from https://www.familyresourcehomecare.com/

 # Project Group Members:
 Jeremy De Freitas 816018479